ellamichaels/gov1347_blog/index.md

 - **R-squared:** The model’s R-squared value is 0.326, meaning the model explains about 32.6% of the variation in the actual dataset
 - **Leave-one-out results:** Modelling off of data excluding the 2016 presidential election yielded a prediction of the incumbent party’s popular vote share that was 0.0849 points less than the actual result.

+**This model predicts that Donald Trump will win 21.26% of the popular vote** based on Q2 GDP growth, which hit a [historic low](https://www.washingtonpost.com/business/2020/07/30/gdp-q2-coronavirus/).
+This result is highly mismatched with [current polling](https://www.npr.org/2020/09/18/914103948/poll-biden-maintains-lead-over-trump) in which Biden leads Trump 52% to 43%.

 ### Q2 RDI Growth